-Although MDM accepts files submitted in Microsoft Office Word (*.doc) format, we cannot accept those in Microsoft Word 2007 (*.docx) format.
-Please convert Microsoft Word 2007 files to an alternative Microsoft Word format with a *.doc extension before submission.
-Manuscripts submitted in TeX/LaTeX format are acceptable; however, MDM requires that a PDF version of the manuscript accompany these submissions.
+MDM welcomes files submitted in Microsoft Office Word (*.doc, *.docx) format.
+Manuscripts submitted in TeX/LaTeX format are acceptable; however, MDM requires that a PDF version of the manuscript accompany these submissions as a supplementary file.

 Authors should write for a sophisticated general medical readership and follow principles of clear scientific writing.
 Aim for clear, concise, and logically organized presentations.
 Avoid convoluted sentences and use the active voice whenever possible.
 MDM largely conforms to the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (December 2014) developed by the International Committee of Medical Journal Editors.
 Authors are encouraged to consult Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers (2014) throughout manuscript preparation.

 In addition, for randomized trials, adherence to the most recent CONSORT statement and checklists is encouraged.
 Other CONSORT statements, such as STARD or STROBE, may also be useful for structuring research manuscripts.
-For systematic reviews, MDM recommends following the reporting guidelines in chapter 5, Standards for Reporting Systematic Reviews, in the 2011 Institute of Medicine report, Finding What Works in Health Care: Standards for Systematic Reviews.
+For systematic reviews, MDM’s editors recommend following the reporting guidelines in chapter 5, Standards for Reporting Systematic Reviews, in the 2011 Institute of Medicine report, Finding What Works in Health Care: Standards for Systematic Reviews.
 For reports of economic evaluations, MDM endorses the CHEERS guidelines.

 Abbreviations.
 With the exception of units of measure (see also below), the use of abbreviations is strongly discouraged—especially in manuscript titles.
-The first time an abbreviation appears in a manuscript—unless it is a unit of measure (eg, mL)—it should be preceded by the words for which it stands.
+The first time an abbreviation appears in a manuscript, unless it is a unit of measure (e.g., mL), it should be preceded by the words for which it stands.

 Drug names.
-Although MDM encourages the use of generic names for all drugs noted in a manuscript, proprietary names may be added in parentheses on first mention at author discretion.
+Although MDM encourages the use of nonproprietary (generic) names for all drugs noted in a manuscript, proprietary names may be added in parentheses on first mention at author discretion.

 Units of measure.
 All units of measure should be expressed in conventional units with Système International units provided in parentheses throughout the text.
 Conventional units should also be used in figures and tables with conversion factors provided in legends or footnotes.